WeblateOrg/weblate/docs/admin/support.rst

 * Tallies of some objects in your Weblate database (projects, components, languages, source strings and users)
 * The public SSH key of your instance

-Additionaly, when :ref:`discover-weblate` is turned on:
+Additionally, when :ref:`discover-weblate` is turned on:

 * List of public projects (name, URL and website)